standardnotes/app/packages/docs/docs/self-hosting/docker.md

     ./server.sh generate-keys
     ```

-1. (Optional) Restart the server:

-    ```shell
-    reboot
-    ```
+2. **Customize ports and endpoints**:

-1. (Optional) By default, the syncing server will run on port `3000`.
+   - By default, the server will run on port `3000`.
 If you have a different service running on that port, you can customize the port on which you want to run the infrastructure by editing the `EXPOSED_PORT` variable in the `.env` file.
+   - Edit `FILES_SERVER_URL` to the final public-facing URL of your server.
+For example, if you are self-hosting on a server on your local network which you know has an IP of 10.0.1.2, set this value to http://10.0.1.2:3125.
+Read more about [configuring your setup for files.](/self-hosting/file-uploads)

-1. Once the server has finished rebooting, log back into the server and start the Standard Notes server process:
+3. Start the Standard Notes server process:

     ```shell
-    cd self-hosted
     ./server.sh start
     ```

     Docker will start outputting lots of information about the containers it is pulling in and installing.
 This process took about 8 minutes on a Ubuntu 20.04 server with 2GB RAM and 1 CPU.

-1. Once Docker has finished installing, the Standard Notes install script will output:
+4. Once Docker has finished installing, the Standard Notes install script will output:

     ```plaintext
     Infrastructure started.
 Give it a moment to warm up.
 If you wish, please run the './server.sh logs' command to see details.
     ```

-1. Check the status of your server:
+5. Check the status of your server:

     ```shell
     ./server.sh status